• Skip to primary navigation

 • Peanut Tempeh Bowl

-• Mustard Tempeh Buddha Bowl
+Maple Mustard Tempeh Buddha Bowl with Quinoa

-• Butternut Squash and Chickpea Curry Soup
+• Curry Butternut Squash and Chickpea Soup

-butternut squash buddha bowl with Brussels sprouts, kale, chickpeas, and a mustard dressing
+Butternut squash buddha bowl with Brussels sprouts, kale, chickpeas, and a mustard dressing.

 Originally published on April 17, 2019, updated on January 5, 2022.